 ZenMate has two distinct pricing plans: Pro and Ultimate.
 The only features that Ultimate users get are OpenVPN support and P2P network support (i.e. torrenting, etc.).

-Price-wise, one month of Ultimate costs $10.99, 1 year is $53.88, and three years is $59.
+Price-wise, one month of Ultimate costs $10.99, 6 months is $32.34, and 18 months is $39.96.
 The amounts will be charged on purchase, though it still means opting for longer plans yields better savings.

 Interface and ease of use